On this page

 “Whatever your ultimate goal may be, learning from faculty at the top of their fields or with extensive academic and research experience will help set you up for success,” says Lonergan.

+For answers about facilities, reach out to those who had the opportunities to use them the most: current graduate students or recent alumni.
 Social media groups are also a good source for honest insights into campus life and facilities, such as libraries, research labs, classrooms, and online spaces.

 Look up the demographics of the graduate student population, faculty members, and administration, which can often be found on school websites.
 Speaking with current grad students or alumni is also an opportunity to find out what kind of student tends to be attracted to each particular graduate school or program.